 #4.
 Playa Waikiki (Waikiki Beach)

 Just a quick trip down to the ocean, Playa Waikiki is a great place to dip your toes in the ocean, lounge on the sand, or try out surfing lessons.
+There are several surf schools that offer classes.
+The waves and beach conditions are suitable for beginners.
 Tip: After enjoying the beach, walk over to Rosa Nautica for a refreshing mid-day ceviche.

 #3.
 Parque Kennedy (Kennedy Park)